 Whether you are an accountant in commerce or in practice the course will provide guidance, the knowledge and the reassurance to support your employer and its clients.

-Obtain professional recognition for your knowledge of International Financial Reporting Standards (IFRS) for small and medium enterprises (SME).
+Obtain professional recognition for your knowledge of International Financial Reporting Standards (IFRS).

 After completing this license the designated member will be: